Finland in Ukraine

 Finland supports the Council of Europe Action Plan, which encourages Ukraine to increase the independence of the judiciary, to promote the implementation of European human rights standards, to pursue good governance and to protect the rights of minorities and internally displaced persons.

-Finland supports the resilience and continued functioning of Ukraine’s public sector through the World Bank’s multi-donor trust funds that help the Ukrainian Government pay wages, pensions and social benefits.
+Finland supports the resilience and continued functioning of Ukraine’s public sector through the World Bank’s multi-donor trust funds.
+These funds help the Ukrainian Government pay wages, pensions and social benefits.

 Finnish civil society organisations support the development of Ukraine’s society in collaboration with the country’s civil society actors.
 Support has been allocated to mediation efforts and to improving the position of persons with disabilities, among other targets.